Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

 Typically, the irreversible mixing rates constructed using the ``background potential energy'' formalism \cite{winters:1995}, has been used to construct (irreversible) estimates for~$\Gamma$ within the Osborn model, although such time-dependent mixing events clearly violate the underlying assumptions of that model~\cite{mashayek:2013}.
 Indeed, through a careful comparison of different expressions, \cite{salehipour:2015} demonstrated that an ``irreversible'' Osborn-Cox model was more accurate than the Osborn model with fixed $\Gamma$ in capturing the actual mixing in a time-dependent Kelvin-Helmholtz mixing event.
 Interestingly, there is also recent observational evidence \cite{ivey:2018} that using the Osborn-Cox model leads to better estimates of irreversible mixing, at least in energetic flows where the turbulence is strong relative to the stabilising effects of stratification.
 It is plausible that the Osborn-Cox model, based as it is on properties of the density field, is likely to be a better model for mixing than the Osborn model, which inevitably has to ``pass through'' intermediate modelling assumptions relating kinetic energy dissipation processes to mixing.
 This has significant implications both for future areas of focus in numerical simulation, and also in terms of observational measurement where the use of recently-developed, robust methods~\cite{bluteau:2017} for direct measurement of $\chi$ should be prioritised if at all possible.

-Furthermore, it is certainly not settled that KHI-induced turbulent mixing is a good proxy for stratified turbulent mixing in general, not least because the relatively large-scale primary overturning leaves an imprint throughout the entire subsequent (relatively short-lived) ``flaring'' life cycle, as discussed by \cite{mashayek:2017_kh}.
-Even accepting that shear instability initial value problem simulations lead to turbulence with the appropriate characteristics, it is possible that instabilities which ``burn'' through longer mixing life cycles may be better proxies for environmentally-relevant stratified mixing events. \cite{salehipour:2018} has investigated the turbulent mixing behaviour triggered by ``Holmboe wave instabilities'' (HWI) characterised by counter-propagating cusped waves, and associated with relatively ``sharp'' density interfaces embedded within relatively extended shear layers.
+Furthermore, it is certainly not settled that KHI-induced turbulent mixing is a robust conceptual model for stratified turbulent mixing in general, not least because the relatively large-scale primary overturning leaves an imprint throughout the entire subsequent (relatively short-lived) ``flaring'' life cycle, as discussed by \cite{mashayek:2017_kh}.
+Even accepting that shear instability initial value problem simulations lead to turbulence with the appropriate characteristics, it is possible that instabilities which ``burn'' through longer mixing life cycles may be better conceptual models for environmentally-relevant stratified mixing events. \cite{salehipour:2016b, salehipour:2018} has investigated the turbulent mixing behaviour triggered by ``Holmboe wave instabilities'' (HWI) characterised by counter-propagating cusped waves, and associated with relatively ``sharp'' density interfaces embedded within relatively extended shear layers.
+The time evolution of these instabilities is shown in the lower panels of Fig.~\ref{fig:kh}.
 These instabilities do not ``overturn'', but rather ``scour'' the interface, a mixing characterized by mixing coefficients $\Gamma \simeq 0.2$, perhaps fortuitously, similar to the canonical value of the Osborn model.